sawhite110/Horiseon-SSS-Inc/README.md

 *I will be commenting into both index.html and styles.css files to keep a tab on the updates that I make during the process and to also allow anyone who comes in behind me, to be able to follow my process and make their own changes.

+*When the sorce code is viewed in develpoer tools in the browser, the code will be rendered using the semantic HTML structure with accessibility standards.

+*The CSS code in the styles.css folder has been consolidated and organized to follow the semantic structure, so you can see what redundancy code was taken out.